-STRENGTH WEAKNESS 4 Electricity supply has been reasonable extended to the rural areas i.e. tribal council areas.
-The location of the municipality in close proximity to Oribi Airport in Pietermaritzburg, King Shaka 4 Lack of bulk water infrastructure to support development within some parts of the municipality.
-Most of the roads (69%) within the Municipality are gravel which limits the development prospects in some areas.
-There is no stormwater International Airport and Dube Trade Port is an advantage for investment and trading opportunities within the area.
-A very small housing backlog exists within the urban area. + + master plan resulting in adhoc project implementation.
-There is general lack of public transport facilities in the Mkhambathini Municipality, the few existing alternatives are informal and require serious upgrading.
+STRENGTH WEAKNESS Electricity supply has been reasonable extended to the rural areas i.e. tribal council areas.
+The location of the municipality in close proximity to Oribi Airport in Pietermaritzburg, King Shaka International Airport and Dube Trade Port is an advantage for investment and trading opportunities within the area.
+A very small housing backlog exists within the urban area. facilities in the Mkhambathini Municipality, the few existing alternatives are informal and require serious upgrading.
 There is a huge housing backlog in rural areas.
-OPPORTUNITIES THREATS 1.
-Plans to construct a new Waste Water Treatment Works with a 2MI capacity within Camperdown will unlock development opportunities.
-The National government's massive investment in rail infrastructure may result in the revamp of the railway line connecting Durban-Pietermaritzburg- Witwatercrand This will be of great Failure to implement the National Environmental Management Waste Act No. 59 of 2008 (extending waste management to tribal council areas) due to unaffordability of this service.
-Failure to deliver community facilities (health and libraries) that are needed due to disqualification by planning Witwatersrand.
-This will be of great benefit to Mkhambathini. standards, resulting in community uproar.
+OPPORTUNITIES THREATS Plans to construct a new Waste Water Treatment Works with a 2MI capacity within Camperdown will unlock development opportunities.
+The National government's massive investment in rail infrastructure may result in the revamp of the railway line connecting Durban-Pietermaritzburg- Witwatersrand.
+This will be of great benefit to Mkhambathini.
+Failure to implement the National Environmental Management Waste Act No. 59 of 2008 (extending waste management to tribal council areas) due to unaffordability of this service.
+Failure to deliver community facilities (health and libraries) that are needed due to disqualification by planning standards, resulting in community uproar.